 I agree that the film version is far superior to the TV version, but when I saw Cold Comfort Farm in 1971 I loved it.
 Then I discovered the novel, read it, and immediately bought copies for all of my friends.
 I had to drive almost 100 miles to see the movie, and it was worth it.
 The movie is better than the old TV version, but the book is much, much better than the movie.
 I will always be grateful to Masterpiece Theater for introducing me to this treasure.

 While there are some strong performances, the crude production values and chaotic direction make this show truly painful to watch.
 Zooming the lens in and out "real fast" is the sort of thing people did with Super 8 cameras 45 years ago, but it was hardly funny then and is sort of pathetic today.
 The later film is, by contrast, a real pleasure.
-Much of this production calls to mind Monty Python, which puts to question what it is trying to achieve.
+Much of the 1968 production calls to mind Monty Python at their worst, which puts to question what it is trying to achieve.
 We could not make it past the first of the three episodes.
 There are some solid acting performances (Alistair Sims is terrific, and Sarah Badel does a fine job) -- which is the only reason I have not given this film an "awful" rating.
 It is, however, awful, and I could not wait for it to be over.
 What is truly unfortunate is that the later version with Kate Beckinsale is very well done, and this show may discourage viewers from watching it.
 Skip the '68 show; watch the film.